 Flow Cytometry Data Analysis

-Using FlowJo (Flow-Jo) software, open .fcs data file [1].
+Using cytometry data analysis software, open the .fcs data files for all samples acquired [1].
 Open the layout window.
 Then, drag and drop all samples into the layout window [2].
+Arrange samples in desired visual order.

-WIDE: Talent clicking on the software icon and opens the .fcs file with monitor/screen visible in the frame.
+WIDE: Talent clicking on the software icon and opens the .fcs files with monitor/screen visible in the frame.

 SCREEN: To be uploaded by Authors: Layout window being opened, and sample files being dragged into the layout window.